Enumeration of permutations by the parity of descent positions: Introduction

 Hence the distribution of the quadruple statistics $(\erise, \orise,\edes,\odes)$ is equivalent to any of the four pairs in $ \{\odes,\orise\}\times \{\edes,\erise\}$.
 It follows that

 We derive plainly the following generating function from Theorem~\ref{thmB1}. \begin{thm} We have

 and

-where $\alpha=(y_0-x_0)(y_1-x_1)$. \end{thm} In view of \eqref{BB} and \eqref{PBB}, Theorem~\ref{thmB1}, Theorem~\ref{thmB2} and Theorem~\ref{thmB3} are equivalent.
+where $\alpha=(y_0-x_0)(y_1-x_1)$. \end{thm} In view of \eqref{chebikin-polynomial-B} and \eqref{PBB}, Theorem~\ref{thmB1}, Theorem~\ref{thmB2} and Theorem~\ref{thmB3} are equivalent.
 We shall give a proof of Theorem~\ref{thmB1} in the same vein as the proof of \eqref{pz1} with $q=1$.

 An important feature of Eulerian polynomials is the gamma-nonnegativity~\cite{Pe15}.
+More recently, Sun~\cite{Sun21} proved that the bivariate Eulerian polynomials $(1+y)A_{2n}(x,y,1)$ and $A_{2n+1}(x,y,1)$ are $\gamma$-positive (see Theorem~\ref{thm:sun}).
 Our third goal is to derive some symmetric expansion formulae for bivariate polynomials allied to the above four families of bi-Eulerian polynomials.
 This will be done by applying their generating functions and combinatorics of Andr\'e permutations~\cite{FS71, FS76, HR98}.

-To this end, we define two families of bi-Eulerain polynomials $(\widetilde{A}_n(x,y))_{n\geq 1}$ and $(\overline{A}_n(x,y))_{n\geq 1}$ by
+The rest of this paper is organised as follows.
+We will first study the symmetric and gamma expansions of the two sequences of bi-polynomials as well as their type analogues in Section~2 and postpone the proof of \eqref{pz1} and Theorem~\ref{thmB1} to Section~3 and Section~4, respectively.
+We conclude with some open problems in Section~5.

+As suggested by a referee, for reader's convenience, we list the main permutation statistics of this paper in the following table.